** Some Course Details May Change **

 - an undergraduate degree, OR

-- a Level 6 diploma in a cognate subject, OR
+- a Level 6 Diploma or degree in a subject relating to Health or Science, OR

 - be able to demonstrate equivalent practical, professional or educational experience.
 This must be evidenced through the submission of a CV detailing relevant work experience and professional achievements.

 English language requirements

 IELTS Academic score of 6 with no band score lower than 5.5 or completed New Zealand Certificate in English Language Level 4 with the Academic Endorsement or meets a relevant English Proficiency Outcome as outlined by NZQA.